Note: My Web pages are best viewed with style sheets enabled.

 |may refuse to bloom for several years if roots are disturbed at the wrong time||may be transplanted almost any time of the year|

-In my garden, I have three potted Hippeastrum bulbs.
-The flowers are about 8 inches across with wavy edges, resembling the picture of H. 'Josephine Henry' in the files of the International Bulb Society; compare the Bulb Society's photo of H. 'Josephine Henry' with my own photo .
-(Also, compare those photos with a photo of A. belladonna.)
-My home is the fourth house where I have planted these bulbs, moving them from one house to the next starting as a teenager living with my parents more than 45 years ago.
+In my garden, I have four potted Hippeastrum bulbs.
+Three of them have flowers as seen in the photograph to the right.
+These might be the variety 'Josephine Henry'.
+My home is the fourth house where I have planted these bulbs, moving them from one house to the next, starting as a teenager living with my parents more than 60 years ago.

 As potted plants, Hippeastrum does well when pot-bound.
 Confining the roots seems to make them bloom even more vigorously.
 Some people will keep a bulb in the same pot until the bulb grows enough to crack the pot apart.
 I consider that a waste; I repot when side bulbs reach the size where they can be potted on their own.
 After the bulb blooms, continue to care for a potted Hippeastrum, watering and feeding it until it chooses to go dormant (which might not happen).
 As long as it gets good light, it may bloom several times a year without needing any rest.